 The English minor requires 18 hours from the following areas.

-Any English course at the 300- or 400-level can count as an elective for the English minor.
+Any course at the 2000- or 3000-level (depending on student's core requirements) can count as an Introductory Course.

 Creative Writing Minor